 A landlord has a duty to exercise ordinary care to protect tenants against foreseeable third-party criminal attacks.
 A landlord can be held liable for third-party criminal attacks—even if the landlord did not have actual knowledge of the danger—if a plaintiff can show that the landlord should have known about the danger and should have acted to protect its guests and tenants from that danger.

-For example, a landlord should know that guests and tenants could be subject to a criminal attack on its premises if there have been substantially similar criminal attacks on the premises in the past.
-So, if a landlord is aware of prior, substantially similar criminal attacks on its premises, yet fails to take measures to prevent a recurrence of criminal attacks on its premises (e.g., by installing security cameras, improving lighting, hiring security officers, etc.), then the landlord will probably be liable to guests and tenants who are injured as a result of subsequent criminal attacks.
+For example, a landlord should know that guests and tenants could be subject to a criminal attack on the landlord’s premises if there have been criminal attacks on the premises in the past.
+So, a landlord that fails to take measures to prevent a recurrence of substantially similar criminal attacks on its premises (by, for example, installing security cameras, improving lighting, or hiring security officers) will probably be liable to those guests and tenants who are injured as a result.